zerolawtech/ZAP-Tech/docs/issuing-entity.rst

 .. method:: IssuingEntity.setRegistrar(address _registrar, bool _allowed)

-    Associates or removes a :ref:`kyc-registrar` contract.
+    Associates or removes a :ref:`kyc-base` contract.

     Before a transfer is completed, each associated registrar is called to check which IDs are associated to the transfer addresses.